-Applications shortlisted at the EOI stage will be invited to Full application by email.
+Applications shortlisted at the EOI stage will be invited by email to submit a full application.
 The full application will allow applicants to expand on information provided in the EOI stage and respond to the review panel's feedback.
-You also will be asked to provide greater detail on all aspects of the proposal including: Research programme (including basis for research, research details, aims, methods, ethical approval, contingency plan, Gantt chart, public and patient involvement plan, sharing of research findings, research environment, mobility/capacity building plan) budget and impact plan.
-The full application will be reviewed by international scientific reviewers (research programme, mobility, budgets) and PPI reviewers (full public and patient involvement plan, sharing of research findings, and involvement plan budget).
+You will also be asked to provide greater detail on all aspects of the proposal including: Research programme (including basis for research, research details, aims, methods, ethical approval, contingency plan, Gantt chart, public and patient involvement plan, sharing of research findings, research environment, mobility/capacity building plan), the budget, and impact plan.
+The full application will be reviewed by the same international scientific reviewers (research programme, mobility, budgets) and PPI reviewers (public and patient involvement plan, sharing of research findings, and PPI plan budget) as from EOI stage.